Diegovano/pathfinder/docs/Website.md

 coordinates_array = []
 ```

-This variable is used to store coordinates inputted on the frontend.
+This variable is used to store coordinates inputted on the front-end.

 #### Flask App Initialisation